collectionslab/Omniscribe/proofOfConcept/README.md

 #### mask-rcnn/

 This is the vanilla Mask-RCNN that is re-purposed for detecting handwriting.
 For more information, please refer to <https://github.com/matterport/Mask_RCNN>.

+### rawData.csv

+This csv files stores all the labeled data created from zooniverse users.
+The data includes regions of interests that were labeled and provides some information of the user who marked them.
+Further processing of this data is needed before it can be trained.

 ### requirements.txt